On the convergence of the drainage network with branching

 First we will construct $\hat{\mathcal{X}}_{\epsilon}$, the dual process of $\mathcal{X}_{\epsilon}$ and after that, we define $\hat{\mathcal{X}}^n$, the dual of the diffusively rescaled Drainage Network $\mathcal{X}^n$.
 To construct $\hat{\mathcal{X}}_{\epsilon}$ we will adapt some ideas presented in \cite{dual} for the case without branching.

-Recall from Section \ref{model} that $\mathcal{G} = (V,E)$ is the random directed graph associated to $\mathcal{X}_{\epsilon}$.
+Recall from Section \ref{model} that $\mathcal{G} = (V,E)$ is the random directed graph associated with $\mathcal{X}_{\epsilon}$.
 The vertices of dual processes will be given by the mid-points between two consecutive vertices in $V$ on each line of time.
 We denote this random set of vertices by $\hat{V}$.
-For a more formal description, let us define for $z = (z_1,z_2)\in \mathbb{Z}^2$:
+For a more formal description, given $z = (z_1,z_2)\in \mathbb{Z}^2$ let us define: